Judging

 • Content (1/3 of score)

-11. The top overall score (English and French) will receive the Gold Medal; the second-highest overall score (English and French) will receive the Silver Medal.
+• The top overall score (among English and French entries) will receive the Gold Medal; the second-highest overall score (among English and French entries) will receive the Silver Medal.
 All other finalists will receive Honourable Mention.

-• Juries in both divisions receive identical criteria, scoring procedures and guidelines;
+• Juries in both divisions receive identical criteria and scoring procedures;

-• In the event of a scoring outcome in which the final average scores of the top English and French entries are within 3% of each other, the NMAF Judging Committee may convene a Bilingual Advisory Panel to analyze the results and either uphold the results or award a tie.
+• In the event of a scoring outcome in which the final average scores of the top English and French entries are within 5% of each other, the NMAF Judging Committee will convene a Bilingual Advisory Panel to analyze the results and either uphold the results or award a tie.

-13. For the award Best New Magazine Writer, there will be a maximum of 5 finalists and a single Gold winner.
+• For the Best Emerging Writer award, there will be a maximum of 5 finalists and a single Gold winner.

 Visual Awards Judging Process